jcubic/jquery.splitter/README.md

 * orientation - string 'horizontal' or 'vertical'.
 * limit - number how many pixels where you can't move the splitter on the edge.
 * position - number or string with % indicate initial position of the splitter.
+* onDrag - event fired when draging the splitter, the event object is from mousemove

 # Demo